Canadians in Mexico should get in touch with embassy amid violence, says ambassador to U.S.

 Canadians in Mexico are also being urged to avoid areas where large gatherings are taking place, monitor local media for information, and to follow the instructions of local authorities.

-According to the Registration of Canadians Abroad database, 12,387 Canadians are presently in Mexico, but that is not a complete picture.
+According to the Registration of Canadians Abroad database, as of Friday afternoon 13,349 Canadians are presently in Mexico, but that is not a complete picture.

 Those in need of emergency consular assistance are being asked to contact Global Affairs Canada's response centre by phone, text, or email.